Last updated on October 26th, 2022 at 05:58 am

 So it is with your piglets and pigs.

-Some people suggest feeding your pigs twice in a day.
+Some people suggest feeding your pigs twice a day.
 While this may be good advice for your boar or a sow, it’s a piece of terrible advice for your weaners.

 Then after four months, 4lb a day should be sufficient.